-The School is committed to serving the needs of all its students, regardless of level, learning style(s), and/or special needs; the goal remains that all our students attain and demonstrate mastery of Common Core Standards (CCSS) and/or Next Generation Sunshine State Standards (NGSSS), in content areas, as adopted.
+The School is committed to serving the needs of all its students, regardless of level, learning style(s), and/or special needs; the goal remains that all our students attain and demonstrate mastery of CCSS and/or NGSSS in the content areas, as adopted.
 Teachers will utilize differentiated instruction, as well as other modes of instruction including, but not limited to peer tutoring, individual instruction, and group work.
 Additionally, the School will ensure that students with special needs, such as ESE and ELL students, are effectively served in accordance with the policies and procedures of Broward County Public Schools.

-The School will utilize BCPS District Pacing Guides, which incorporate both Common Core Standards (CCSS) and/or NGSSS in content areas, as adopted.
-Additionally, all students will be monitored to ensure they are making adequate progress toward the CCSS, in this way, students who are struggling and/or below-level will be identified so that any problems can be effectively remediated.
+The School will utilize the sponsor's District Pacing Guides, which incorporate both CCSS and/or NGSSS in the content areas.
+Additionally, all students will be monitored to ensure they are making adequate progress toward the CCSS and/or NGSSS in the content areas, as adopted.
+Students who are struggling and/or below-level will be identified so that any problems can be effectively remediated.
 Teachers and other support staff will use data from all available assessments, including, but not limited to, state and district required assessments, to develop instruction that meets the needs of all students so that each child can realize his or her highest potential.

 As deemed necessary, according to student need, the School may employ Reading and/or Math coaches and adequate ELL and ESE personnel, as required and necessary to adequately support and properly service students.
-Classroom teachers will utilize research-based, state adopted texts, enhanced by supplementary materials and programs, to ensure students make progress toward the CCSS and/or NGSSS for content areas, as adopted, and as required.
+Classroom teachers will utilize research-based, state adopted texts, enhanced by supplementary materials and programs, to ensure students make progress toward the CCSS and/or NGSSS in the content areas, as adopted and as required.

-Teachers will be required to document instruction of the CCSS and/or NGSSS, as adopted, and use of ELL strategies in their lesson plans.
+Teachers will be required to document instruction of the CCSS/NGSSS, as adopted, and use of ELL strategies in their lesson plans.
 Lesson plans will identify specific objectives taught and benchmarks met as listed in the curriculum.
-The principal will check lesson plans weekly and conduct daily classroom walk-through's

-(CWT) to ensure that curricular objectives are being documented and taught accordingly.
+The principal will check lesson plans weekly and conduct daily classroom walk-through's (CWT) to ensure that curricular objectives are being documented and taught accordingly.